samuel-book/causal_inference_notebook/glossary.md

 * **Effect Modification**: When the effect of treatment varies across subgroups defined by another variable.

+* **Epistemic uncertainty**: Epistemic uncertainty stems from a lack of knowledge or incomplete understanding of a system, model, or process.
+It is often considered reducible through further research, data collection, or improved modelling.
+Apart from collecting more data, it may be explored by sensitivity analysis, expert judgement, or Bayesian methods.

 * **Estimand , Estimator, Estimate**: *Estimand*: The target quantity of interest to be estimated. *Estimator*: The statistical method or formula used to calculate the estimate. *Estimate*: The actual numerical value obtained from the estimator.

 * **Exchangeability**: When treatment groups are comparable in all aspects except for the treatment received.

+* **Exogenous variable**: Variables that are not affected by variables within the defined model.
+They are usually treated as constants in a model.

 * **External validity**: External validity refers to how well the findings of a scientific study can be applied beyond its original context.
 In simpler terms, it's about whether the cause-and-effect relationships discovered in a study will hold true in other situations.
 Compare with *internal validity*.